 High Temp: Some people need a UPS that will withstand hotter-than-average environments.

-Industrial: These power systems are geared toward use in such settings as manufacturing and other types of plants and factories.
+Industrial UPS System: These power systems are geared toward use in such settings as manufacturing and other types of plants and factories.

 Medical: Hospitals and other medical settings use a UPS to ensure continuous operation of critical equipment like life support.

 Military: Systems are certified for quality under military specifications.

 Benefits of Uninterruptible Power Supply Systems